ankit-competency/icontact-wordpress-integration/readme.txt

-=== Import-users-to-icontact ===
+=== Import Users to IContact ===
-Contributors: Ankit Gupta, Rahul Gupta
+Contributors: Ankit Gupta, tkgupta
 Tags: IContact, icontact, Import, Import User,IContact User, Integration IContact, Import users to IContact, IContact Wordpress Integration
-Requires at least: 3.2
+Requires at least: 3.5
-Tested up to: 4.8
+Tested up to: 4.8.2
+Stable tag: 1.0

 This Plugin provide to you add users in to IContact Dashboard.